 3. Eczema- long term skin problems

-Cleaning inside of foreskin is important to prevent infection.
-It is good idea to wash the foreskin with mild soap or warm salty water when you take a shower or bath.
+Cleaning inside of the foreskin is important to prevent infection.
+It is a good idea to wash the foreskin with mild soap or warm salty water when you take a shower or bath.
 This will help to keep the foreskin clean.

 There are six grades of phimosis with scores